PhuyalGaurav/python-projects-scripts/README.md

-# Project Name

-This project contains most of my Python scripts and projects.
+# This repo contains most of my Python scripts and projects.
 You are free to use any of the code here for your own projects, Just be sure to star ⭐ the repo first.
-Happy Ctrl + c, Ctrl + v ing :) .

 ## Table of Contents